sparkflows/sparkflows-docs/docs/troubleshooting/installation.rst

-I do not see anything in my browser after I start Sparkflows
+I do not see anything in my browser after I start Fire
 ------------------------------------------------------------

 Do check in the logs for exceptions and the root cause.
 On Linux and Mac, the log files are in nohup.out.